gvwilson/thirdbit/src/fiction/cloudherd/index.md

 as she plopped herself down beside her friend.
 "You should have tried it!" she burbled.
-"I only got them all up a few times, but it was so much fun!
-Rash could do it almost right away."
+"I only got them all up a few times, but Rash could do it almost right away."

 "I'm sure it was wonderful," Noxy grumbled.

 Sensy pouted.
-"Don't be such a goof."
+"Don't be such a camel."

-"I'm not being a goof!
+"I'm not being a camel!
 I just think he was showing off.
 What did Rash think about him putting his arms around you like that?"
 The last time Noxy had looked at the juggling,